textpattern/textpattern.github.io/README.md

 Make doc pages **scannable** with a **consistent structure** across them, as much as possible.
 These guidelines can help:

 1. Start page with an `h1` (`#` in Markdown) header that serves as the document's title.
-2. Where it's reasonable to do so, follow the title with a brief introductory paragraph that sums up the page or it's purpose ([intro paragraph example](administration/index)).
+2. Where it's reasonable to do so, follow the title with a brief introductory paragraph that sums up the page or it's purpose ([intro paragraph example](http://docs.textpattern.io/administration/)).
-3. If you have more than three `h2` (`##` in Markdown) sections on the page (or three that are kind of long), follow the `h1` title (or intro paragraph, see previous example) with an in-page ToC ([ToC example without intro paragraph](security/index)).
+3. If you have more than three `h2` (`##` in Markdown) sections on the page (or three that are kind of long), follow the `h1` title (or intro paragraph, see previous example) with an in-page ToC ([ToC example without intro paragraph](http://docs.textpattern.io/security/)).
 Do this by:
   * adding "On this page:" in normal text, followed by
   * an unordered list of links to the `h2` headers only (e.g. `[Header label](#xxx)`), and
   * use `#xxx` as the anchors, where `xxx` is the heading text in lowercase with hyphens (i.e. for linking to `## Example heading` the anchor would be `(#example-heading)`).
 4. Avoid using `h4`-`h6` header levels, if possible, especially `h5`-`h6`.
 Deep structuring means the copy is too complex for new-user docs.
 Try and structure content with `h2`-`h3` only (and `h4` if really necessary).
-5. Use [Kramdown footnotes](http://kramdown.gettalong.org/syntax.html#footnotes) in a given section for any "tips" or side details not needing said in the primary paragraph.
-Use a subsequent number for each new footnote on the page, even if they're not in the same section. ([Footnote examples](security/index.textile))
+5. Use [kramdown footnotes](http://kramdown.gettalong.org/syntax.html#footnotes) in a given section for any "tips" or side details not needing said in the primary paragraph.
+Use a subsequent number for each new footnote on the page, even if they're not in the same section. ([Footnote examples](http://docs.textpattern.io/security/index.textile))

 ## Concise copywriting tips